Boral Bombo Quarry

 We’ve been working to raise awareness about the fill import proposal within the Kiama community since February 2019 as part of efforts to capture feedback for inclusion in the modification application.

-Across February and March, we’ve directly engaged with approximately 300 residents, stakeholders and members of the community.
 The main topics raised with us so far have been related to rail movements, noise, dust and truck movements.

 We’ve taken on board all questions and comments raised by stakeholders and the community and attempted to address them through the final application documents.